mariellefoster/marf-books/README.md

 ## October '18
 (1 this month, 121 YTD)
 - Brian K. Vaughan, Fiona Staples: Saga 9
+- Connie Willis: To Say Nothing of the Dog, Or, How We Found the Bishop's Bird Stump at Last

 ## Next
 - Caitlín R. Kiernan: Black Helicopters